 Bougainvilla is a charming stone house with breathtaking views of the sea, surrounding mountains and the village.
-It is 5 mins drive (1 km) to the sea and restaurants that serve sea food and local dishes.
+It is 5 mins drive (1.8 km) to the beach and restaurants that serve sea food and local dishes.

 Downstairs is a living room with separate dining area and a fireplace.
 On this floor also a large, well equipped kitchen opening to a big terrace with excellent views, furnished with a table and comfortable chairs.

 There is a 4m x 8m private swimming pool and an outside dining area with a stone built barbecue, overlooking the pool and sea.
 There is a dining table and chairs, a hammock and a swing chair in this area, an ideal place to enjoy the cool shade of the big trees in the hammock or a family BBQ at night.